Rani Chennamma Express: Route

-In addition to connecting the major cities of Maharashtra and Karnataka with Miraj, Hubballi, Dharwad, Belagavi, Ranebennur, Haveri, Davangere, Kadur, Tiptur, and Tumkuru with Bengaluru.
+In addition to connecting the major cities of Maharashtra and Karnataka with Sangli, Miraj, Hubballi, Dharwad, Belagavi, Ranebennur, Haveri, Davangere, Kadur, Tiptur, and Tumkuru with Bengaluru.

 The train serves the smaller towns of Alnavar, Khanapur, Gokak, Ghatprabha, Chinchli, Kudchi, and Raybag to Medical City, Miraj Jn.

-Rani Chennamma Express is South India's second-busiest train, after the Chennai Egmore–Mangalore Central Express.
+Rani Chennamma Express is South India's second-busiest train, after the Tambaram–Mangaluru Central Express.

+Traction

+As the entire route is fully electrified it is hauled by a Krishnarajapuram based WAP-7 on its entire journey.